 Prairie Women Prepared for Disaster: An Emergency Planning Guide for Women’s Community Organizations

-This webpage provides step by step guidance on how to take preparedness actions in the case of public health emergencies including pandemic influenza.
+There are many reasons to prepare your health for an emergency.
+This webpage offers guidance on how to take preparedness actions in the case of a public health emergency.

 Emergency Financial First Aid Kit (EFFAK): Strengthen Your Financial Preparedness for Disasters and Emergencies